-For purposes of this document, we will assume that you are on a Windows platform and have already downloaded this package and extracted its contents under the C:\myprojects directory.
+For purposes of this document, we will assume that you are on a UNIX, Linux, or Macintosh platform and have already downloaded this package and extracted its contents into a folder named myprojects in your home directory.
 If not, the link for downloading is found below.

 We recommend JDK version 1.5 or version 1.6 for this application.
 Both versions are available on Sun's Web site.

 We will assume that you have installed Ant into the /usr/local/ant/ folder.[ download Ant ]